Roemer/gonovate/README.md

 ### Manager Configuration
 A manager needs an `id` and a `type` and contains `managerSettings` which configure which files should be handled by the manager and how.
-Additionally, it can contain `packageSettings` that define some behavior for all packages that are handled by this manager.
+Additionally, it can contain `dependencySettings` that define some behavior for all dependencies that are handled by this manager.

 Example:
 ```json